TheDeanLab/navigate/docs/source/user_guide/case_studies/acquire_exASLM.rst

 Imaging a Z-Stack using two-axis scanning
 ============================================

 #.
-In the configuration file ``configuration.yaml``, set the x-axis as z-axis and the z-axis as the the focus axis.
-Refer to the example :ref:`upright configuration file <user_guide/hardware/configurations:configuration_upright.yaml>` and :ref:`configuration overview <user_guide:software_configuration.rst>` for more information.

-#.
 Select :guilabel:`Continuous Scan` from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.